haiderstats/MTLR/cran-comments.md

   al (10:57)
   et (10:54)

 These words here are either abbreviations (MTLR) or references to the authors (Yu et al.) of the paper that the methods in this package are based on.
+Note there is no DOI or arXiv id for this work so none has been included.

 ## Downstream dependencies
 * There are currently no downstream dependencies for this package.